Acknowledgement of NIH Funding on CTRI Publications

 ACTRI is committed to developing clinical researchers at every stage of their careers—from undergraduates to post doctoral researchers, high school students to faculty.
 The Education, Training, and Career Development Unit provides funding, training, seminars, and mentorship to researchers and students who want to advance health sciences.

-early career researchers can strengthen their skills in clinical research as they learn from experienced faculty at UC San Diego.
+early career researchers can strengthen their skills in clinical and translational research as they learn from experienced faculty and biomedical industry professionals at UC San Diego.

 ACTRI gives researchers the training they need to develop new skills and discover new ways to help patients.